safenetwork/api.safedev.org/nfs/file/get-file.md

 ### Response

-On success, the HTTP status code in the response header is `200` (OK).
+On success, if the `Range` header was specified in the request, then the HTTP status code in the response header is `206` (Partial Content).
+Otherwise, it's `200` (OK).

 #### Header